dpurgin/harbour-callrecorder/README.md

 ##Changes

+###0.3-6
+ - "Automatic startup" refuses to activate ([#8](../../issues/1)).

+If you update from 0.3-5 and the call recording daemon is running, it will be shut down as a side effect of this update.
+Please start it again from UI using the cover action or with Settings -> Active.

 ###0.3
  - Ability to remove recordings ([#1](../../issues/1));
  - Settings page with ability to turn on/off the recorder, enable/disable automatic startup ([#2](../../issues/2));